Daiyan Trisha: Career

 Daiyan began uploading video clips of herself singing cover songs on YouTube at the age of 16.
 She came to public attention through a 2013 telefilm – which was then expanded into a 2015 TV series – titled Dee, which was broadcast by Astro Ceria.
 In 2013, she also started a music career by releasing the single "Kerana Kau" (2013), which was later followed by a second single, "Cinta Suka Sayang Kamu" (2014), a duet with the winner of Akademi Fantasia season 10, Faizul Sany.

 In 2015, she was appointed as the brand ambassador for the beauty product Fair & Lovely.
-In the same year, she and Marsha Milan were chosen as Disney Princesses.
+In the same year, she and Marsha Milan posed as Disney Princesses in a calendar photoshoot.

 Her film career began with the comedy-drama film Girlfriend Kontrak (2015), directed by Australian director Virginia Kennedy starring Risteena Munim and Keith Foo.
 She also duetted with Indonesian singer, Calvin Jeremy in the song "Kita".

 In 2017, she released two singles simultaneously, "Boy In My Dream" and "Kita Manusia".
-From November of the same year until January 2018, Daiyan acted in the supporting role as Ira in the drama My Coffee Prince directed by Michael Ang, starring Fattah Amin and Janna Nick, which was adapted from the South Korean 2007 drama, The 1st Shop of Coffee Prince.
+From November of the same year until January 2018, Daiyan acted in the supporting role as Ira in the drama My Coffee Prince directed by Michael Ang, which was adapted from the South Korean 2007 drama, The 1st Shop of Coffee Prince.

 In 2018, her second film, Busker, which paired her with Hafeez Mikail was released, in which Daiyan plays the role of Vera.
-It also stars Mas Khan, Lia Natalia and Anas Ridzuan.
 She received a nomination for the Promising Actress category at the 30th Malaysian Film Festival for her performance in this film.

 Daiyan starred alongside Aliff Aziz in the drama Sejuta Rasa Buat Adelia, which was adapted from the novel Ulam Kasih Sambal Cinta by Norzailina Nordin.
 She plays the role of Adelia Naurah, a chef at Malay Kitchen.
 She then released the song "Brutal" whose music video was filmed in Los Angeles, California, U.S.

 In August 2018, Daiyan Trisha and young composer, Nik Qistina collaborated with HP Malaysia to produce a song and music video that focuses on self-expression among teenagers.
 She sang the theme song for the Disney Channel TV series, Wizards of Warna Walk titled "There's Magic Here".